startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         learn the 20% or let me know if you want my next article to be about it. )

 #########################################3#####

-COOL NOTES PART 5: DATA STRUCTURES TO USE:
+COOL NOTES PART 5: FENWICK TREES: (A VARIENT OF SEGMENT TREES)

--> Union Find Disjoint sets
--> Segment Tree

--> Fenwick Tree
         '''
         We have an array arr[0 . . . n-1].
 We would like to
         1 Compute the sum of the first i-th elements.